Naval Aviation Museum

 the development of the U.S. Navy's air power

-and the training of thousands of pilots
+and the training of thousands of naval pilots

 Located on board Pensacola Naval Air